csc-training/summerschool/openmp/multiple-thread-communication/README.md

 ## Multiple thread communication

-Write a simple hybrid program where each OpenMP thread communicates using MPI.
+Write a hybrid program where each OpenMP thread communicates using MPI.

 Implement a test case where the threads of task 0 send their thread ID to the corresponding threads in other tasks (see the picture).
 Remember to employ